grafana/grafana/docs/sources/panels-visualizations/configure-value-mappings/index.md

 ### Stat example

-The following image shows a Stat visualization with value mappings and text colors applied.
+The following image shows a stat visualization with value mappings and text colors applied.
 You can hide the sparkline so it doesn't interfere with the values.

 ![Value mappings stat example](/static/img/docs/value-mappings/value-mappings-stat-example-8-0.png)

 ### Bar gauge example

 The following image shows a bar gauge visualization with value mappings.
-The value mapping colors are applied to the text, but not to the gauges.
+Note that the value mapping colors are applied to the text, but not to the gauges.

 ![Value mappings bar gauge example](/static/img/docs/value-mappings/value-mappings-bar-gauge-example-8-0.png)